jocelynjoel/alx-system_engineering-devops/0x01-shell_permissions/README.md

-task 8 adds execution permission to the owner, the group owner and the other users, to the file hello task 9 sets the permission to the file hello task 10 sets the mode of the file hello
+task 8 adds execution permission to the owner, the group owner and the other users, to the file hello task 9 sets the permission to the file hello task 10 sets the mode of the file hello task 11 sets the mode of the file hello the same as olleh’s mode.